Newfoundland vs Neapolitan Mastiff: Complete Comparison (2026)

 Health and Lifespan Comparison

 Newfoundland has a typical lifespan of 9-10 years, while Neapolitan Mastiff lives approximately 7-9 years.
 Health profiles differ significantly between these dogs.
 Newfoundland is predisposed to Heart Conditions, Orthopedic Issues, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Neapolitan Mastiff faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Neapolitan Mastiff faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
+Both breeds carry similar numbers of documented predispositions, though the conditions themselves — and how they are managed — differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health